gbif/hp-gb32/travel-accommodation.md

 ---

 ## Travel requirements for entering Belgium
-GB29 participants are responsible for arranging their own travel and to ensure that they have the documentation required for entering Belgium.
+GB29 participants are responsible for arranging their own travel and to ensure that they have the documentation required for entering Belgium [(Schengen area)](https://ec.europa.eu/home-affairs/policies/schengen-borders-and-visa/schengen-area_en).

-### Visa
+### Schengen Visa and Passport requirements
-Whether a visa is needed or not depends on the nationality and lenght of stay.
-You can find more information [here](https://diplomatie.belgium.be/en/services/travel_to_belgium/visa_for_belgium).
+If you are a [non-EU national](https://europa.eu/youreurope/citizens/travel/entry-exit/non-eu-nationals/index_en.htm) wishing to visit or travel within the EU, you will need a passport:
+- valid for at least 3 months after the date you intend to leave the EU country you are visiting,
+- which was issued within the previous 10 years, and possibly a visa.
+You should apply for a visa from the [consulate or embassy](https://europa.eu/youreurope/citizens/embassies/index_en.htm) of the country you are visiting [(Belgium)](https://diplomatie.belgium.be/en/embassies-and-consulates).
+If your visa is from a [Schengen area country](https://ec.europa.eu/home-affairs/policies/schengen-borders-and-visa/schengen-area_en), it automatically allows you to travel to the other Schengen countries as well.
+If you have a valid residence permit from one of the Schengen countries, it is equivalent to a visa.
+You may need a national visa to visit non-Schengen countries.

+Border officials in EU countries may ask for other supporting documents such as an invitation letter, proof of lodging, return or round-trip ticket.
+For the precise requirements, please contact the [local consular services](https://europa.eu/youreurope/citizens/embassies/index_en.htm) of the EU country in question.

+There are a [number of countries](https://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX:32018R1806#d1e32-54-1) whose nationals do not need a visa to visit the EU for three months or less.
+The list of countries whose nationals require visas to travel to Belgium differs slightly from other EU countries.

+You can find information on entering Belgium on website of the Ministry for Foreign Affairs of Belgium: https://diplomatie.belgium.be/en/services/travel_to_belgium

 If a visa is required, make sure to apply well in advance of the meeting.
-Also, if you need an invitation letter for visa puposes, please contact the Secretariat at [GB29@gbif.org](mailto:GB29@gbif.org).
+Also, if you require an official letter of invitation for visa puposes, please contact the Secretariat at [GB29@gbif.org](mailto:GB29@gbif.org).

+See also information on visa requirements and travel documents from the Belgium Immigration Office:
+- Information on visa requirements [here](https://dofi.ibz.be/en/themes/border-control/visa/visa-type-c)
+- List of countries which requires a visa [here](https://dofi.ibz.be/en/themes/entry/border-control/visa/visa-type-c/list-third-countries-are-required-hold-visa)

 ### Insurance
 GB29 participants are advised to ensure appropriate travel insurance for travel to Belgium.

+### COVID-19
+All meeting attendees are requested to check the [travellers Covid information page](https://www.info-coronavirus.be/en/travels/) for the latest information.

+**Important: You are not allowed to travel when in quarantine or isolation.
+If you are in quarantine or isolation abroad, you must complete the quarantine or isolation before returning to Belgium.
+Only in exceptional cases and in consultation with the health authorities can this rule be deviated from.**

 ## Arriving in Bruxelles